SpritualCoder/Habit-Tracker/README.md

 # Habit Tracker Web App

 This is a full-stack application designed to help users establish and maintain new habits while promoting social accountability.
-Users can create and track their own habits, monitor their progress with features like streak counts, and connect with friends to see their recent check-ins and progress[cite: 694, 695].
+Users can create and track their own habits, monitor their progress with features like streak counts, and connect with friends to see their recent check-ins and progress.

 ---